Ecumenical Patriarchate of Constantinople: Patriarchate under the secular Republic of Turkey

 Since 1586 the Ecumenical Patriarchate has had its headquarters in the Church of St George in the Fener (Phanar) district of Istanbul.
-The current territory of the Patriarchate is significantly reduced from what it was at its height.
+The current territory of the patriarchate is significantly reduced from what it was during the early Ottoman period, when its authority extended over much of the Orthodox population of the empire.
 Its canonical territory currently includes most of modern Turkey, northern Greece and Mount Athos, the Dodecanese and Crete.

-By its interpretation of Canon 28 of Chalcedon, Constantinople also claims jurisdiction over all areas outside the canonically defined territories of other Orthodox churches, which includes the entire Western Hemisphere, Oceania, the United Kingdom, Western Europe, Northeast Asia, Southeast Asia.
+By its interpretation of Canon 28 of Chalcedon, Constantinople also claims jurisdiction over all areas outside the canonically defined territories of other Orthodox churches, which includes the entire Western Hemisphere, Oceania, the United Kingdom, Western Europe, Northeast Asia, and Southeast Asia.
 This claim is disputed by other autocephalous churches with dioceses in those areas, as well as the Turkish government.

 The Orthodox presence in Turkey itself is small; however the majority of Orthodox in North America (about two-thirds) are under the Ecumenical Patriarchate, primarily in the Greek Orthodox Archdiocese of America.
-The Patriarchate also enjoys an even greater majority in the United Kingdom.
-Furthermore, the Albanian, Rusyn and Ukrainian jurisdictions in America are also part of the Patriarchate.
+The patriarchate also enjoys an even greater majority in the United Kingdom.
+Furthermore, the Albanian, Rusyn and Ukrainian jurisdictions in America are also part of the patriarchate.

-Most of the Patriarchate's funding does not come directly from its member churches but rather from the government of Greece, due to an arrangement whereby the Patriarchate had transferred property it had owned to Greece.
-In exchange, the employees, including the clergy, of the Patriarchate are remunerated by the Greek government.
-The Greek Orthodox Archdiocese of America provides substantial support through an annual contribution, known as the logia, and its institutions, including the American-based Greek Orthodox Ladies Philoptochos Society and the Archons of the Ecumenical Patriarchate, usually important laymen who make large donations for the upkeep of the Patriarchate.
-In turn, they are granted honorary titles which once belonged to members of the Patriarchal staff in centuries past.
+Most of the patriarchate's funding does not come directly from its member churches but rather from the government of Greece, due to an arrangement whereby the patriarchate had transferred property it had owned to Greece.
+In exchange, the employees, including the clergy, of the patriarchate are remunerated by the Greek government.
+The Greek Orthodox Archdiocese of America provides substantial support through an annual contribution, known as the logia, and its institutions, including the American-based Greek Orthodox Ladies Philoptochos Society and the Archons of the Ecumenical Patriarchate, usually important laymen who make large donations for the upkeep of the patriarchate.
+In turn, they are granted honorary titles which once belonged to members of the patriarchal staff in centuries past.